Which is the best Mac for making and editing music? We round up the best computing options for musicians. Updated, 30 October 2014.

 Mac Pro: Best music Mac for connections and power

 The Mac Pro has traditionally been the go-to computer for all audio and video specialists working in Mac OS X.

 What the new Mac Pro offers is pure unadulterated speed.
-With it's 3.2GHz Quad-Core, or 3.5GHz 6-Core processor it's capable of number crunching at an incredible pace.
-And it's Dual AMD FirePro graphics card make it an incredible tool for 3D animators.
+With its 3.2GHz Quad-Core or 3.5GHz 6-Core processor it's capable of number crunching at an incredible pace.
+And its dual AMD FirePro graphics cards make it an incredible tool for 3D animators.